Blevis/PlayOps/README.md

 Mostly students.
 It is my own and my co-author's belief that dissecting code, especially code as straight-forward and principled as this project, is good practice to one's own learning and progress.

+#### Do you plan on maintaining this project?

+Unlikely to be maintained past an arbitrary stage - at least not in the form it's currently in.
+It could however, become the basis for something new.

 #### What is your favorite color?

 Depends, I prefer dark shades of red or violet.
 On a good day I may even say green.